Cybersecurity vs Software Engineering: Which One Should You Choose?

 Cybersecurity is about protecting computers, networks, and data from online threats.

 Imagine someone trying to break into a building.
-Now, imagine that the building is your computer, and the thief is a hacker.
-A cybersecurity expert is the person who keeps that hacker out.
+Imagine that the building is your computer, and the thief is a hacker.
+A cybersecurity expert is the person who keeps hackers out.

 What do cybersecurity experts do?